Liberty Hill Intermediate

 Other items we have implemented to ensure student learning:

-- Advisory period for enrichment (Students have the oppurtunity everyday to go to any of their teachers classes and recieve tutroing or assistance on work)
+- Advisory period for enrichment (Students have the oppurtunity everyday to go to any of their teachers classes and recieve tutroing or assistance on work during the school day)

 - Self-assessment for students on projects and assignments